-This centrally-located restaurant near Waterlooplein flea market was designed to look like a traditional Dutch dining room.
-A picture of Greetje, the owner's mom, takes pride of place, and Delft blue motifs, crystal chandeliers, fresh flowers, candles and dark wood add atmosphere.
+This centrally located restaurant near Waterlooplein flea market was designed to look like a traditional Dutch dining room.
+A picture of the owner's mom, Greetje, takes pride in the place, and Delft blue motifs, crystal chandeliers, fresh flowers, candles, and dark wood add atmosphere.
 Restaurant Greetje (Peperstraat 23-25) knows how to tantalize patrons with a taste of the good old days, yet manages to keep things fresh by giving dishes a refreshingly modern twist or presentation.
-So, for instance, we loved the tzatziki-style twist on hangop (usually a dessert) so much that we created our own version.

 Restaurant De Kas

 Dine where your food is grown at Restaurant De Kas (Kamerlingh Onneslaan 3), a light and airy converted hothouse surrounded by the historic Frankendael Park in Amsterdam's Watergraafsmeer neighborhood.
-Here, you'll be treated to a fixed menu (3 courses) of fresh seasonal fruit and vegetables from the restaurant's very own market garden and greenhouse.
+Here, you'll be treated to a fixed menu of three courses of fresh seasonal fruit and vegetables from the restaurant's very own market garden and greenhouse.
 This may be Dutch food with a distinct Mediterranean touch, but the organic ingredients are practically grown on the restaurant's doorstep.
 What could be more local?
-See full review.

 Restaurant Wilde Zwijnen

 Out in far Oost, in the up-and-coming Indische Buurt neighborhood, Wilde Zwijnen (Javaplein 23) takes a walk on the wild side with its hearty yet refined food in a setting that combines raw industrial elements and recycled finds with sleek modern features.
-Quirky details include a wall made of building materials from the site’s renovation, old stable doors for tables and a concrete floor.
-Their menu usually features at least some pork, which is not surprising considering that the restaurant's name translates as ‘wild boars’ and, indeed, this is also an address to remember for lovers of game meats.
+Quirky details include a wall made of building materials from the site’s renovation, old stable doors for tables, and a concrete floor.
+Their menu usually features at least some pork, which is not surprising considering that the restaurant's name translates as "wild boars" and great for lovers of game meats.
 Recent dishes include wild Beemster duck breast, stuffed with chanterelle mushrooms and served with duck leg, celeriac puree and two types of braised cabbage, baked pike perch and slavink filled with sauerkraut and served with a grainy mustard sauce, and a dessert of hangop with apple syrup and caramelized Jonagold apples.

-Tucked away in the Taksteeg, a little alley between the Rokin and busy Kalverstraat shopping street in Amsterdam, is a shrine to slow food.
-The proprietors of Gartine (Taksteeg 7) grow their own fruit and vegetables in an allotment, and use excellent bread from It-bakery Vlaamsch Broodhuys and plenty of regional delicacies that appear on Slow Food's Ark of Taste, an official list of protected Dutch heritage products.
-This is the ideal place in Amsterdam's busy shopping district to enjoy a relaxed breakfast, lunch or high tea, served with love and care on vintage crockery.
-Typical menu items include partridge paté served with nutty fig bread and poached pears with star anise (€8,75) or a multigrain roll with four-year old Boeren oplegkaas (a raw milk aged artisanal Gouda cheese) with pumpkin cream sauce (€6.95)
+Tucked away in the Taksteeg—a little alley between the Rokin and busy Kalverstraat shopping street in Amsterdam—is a shrine to slow food.
+The proprietors of Gartine (Taksteeg 7) grow their own fruit and vegetables in an allotment, use excellent bread from Vlaamsch Broodhuys, and plenty of regional delicacies that appear on Slow Food's Ark of Taste, an official list of protected Dutch heritage products.
+This is the ideal place in Amsterdam's busy shopping district to enjoy a relaxed breakfast, lunch, or high tea served with love and care on vintage crockery.
+Typical menu items include partridge paté served with nutty fig bread and poached pears with star anise (€8,75) or a multigrain roll with four-year-old Boeren oplegkaas (raw milk aged artisanal Gouda cheese) with pumpkin cream sauce (€6.95)

 You haven't completed your Dutch Food experience without eating a broodje kroket, a soft white bun with a deep-fried croquette and mustard, at Van Dobben.
 Stick with a classic, such as a veal croquette or shrimp croquette, before exploring other flavors like chicken satay or goulash.
 Van Dobben proves that you don't have to break the bank for a quintessentially Dutch lunch.
 Another premium brand to look out for is Holtkamp, especially for the patisserie's shrimp croquettes.
 Holtkamp croquettes are available at these restaurants and cafes.

-Chosen by Time Out Amsterdam magazine's readers as the Best Dutch Restaurant in 2009, Moeders (which means 'mothers' in Dutch) is a tribute to 'your mother's cooking', assuming, of course, that your mom was from the Netherlands.
+Chosen by Time Out Amsterdam magazine's readers as the Best Dutch Restaurant in 2009, Moeders (which means "mothers" in Dutch) is a tribute to homemade motherly meals.
 It's an eclectic little place, decorated with hundreds of photos of patrons' mothers, mismatched tableware, and warm dark brown wood.
 Typical dishes include a budget-friendly daily stamppot and draadjesvlees with boiled potatoes and red cabbage.
 Cheap and cheerful, Moeders (Rozengracht 251) is the ideal spot to take your mom or to hang out if you're homesick.
 Another budget-friendly option for local and regional dishes is La Falote (Roelof Hartstraat 26 IV), where they serve meals like boerenkoolstamppot (mashed potatoes with curly kale and sausage) and sudderlapjes met witlof (stewed meat with Belgian endive) for under €10.

 Situated in a historic building just outside Amsterdam's infamous Red Light District, Restaurant Lastage (Geldersekade 29) uses classic French cooking techniques to recreate delicious Dutch specialties in a classy environment that feels neither stiff nor overly informal.
 Chef Rogier van Dam (formerly of Michelin-starred De Posthoorn in Monnickendam) describes his cooking style as simple and traditional but isn't afraid of a little innovation.
 His philosophy is superbly demonstrated in dishes such as sea bass marinated in gin, with romesco, mozzarella, and watercress coulis, and a yummy stroopwafel parfait with blueberries, Haagse bluf, and lemon cream.
-We particularly recommend the house wine, Cuvee Lastage, a crisp and elegant verdicchio with almond and green fruit flavors.
+A wonderful recommendation is the house wine, Cuvee Lastage, a crisp and elegant Verdicchio with almond and green fruit flavors.
 Lastage was awarded a Michelin star in early 2012.